ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 ## How it works

-Try not to ask users to upload files—it's a complex interaction.
+Avoid asking users to upload a file as it's a difficult interaction.

-You can change the contents of the pattern to suit your needs.
+You can change the content to suit your needs.

-If the user uploaded an image you can show a preview on the check screen.
-The image can be full width.

-If the user uploaded a spreadsheet, you can show users the data in a table.
+The check screen can be changed based on what the user uploads.
+If the user uploads a spreadsheet, you can display it in a table.
+If the user uploads an image, you can give users a preview of it.
+You can make the image full width to let users see as much detail as possible.

+For errors, use the GOV.UK Design System [file error templates](https://design-system.service.gov.uk/components/file-upload/#error-messages).

+## Additional fields

+There are times when you might want to ask users for additional information alongside the file itself.

+For example, when uploading a receipt, a comment about what the receipt relates to might help you validate a claim or help users explain what part of the receipt is applicable.

+Files often have long, meaningless complex file names.
+This makes it difficult to find the file later.
+In this case you can let users provide a human friendly file name too.

-If there are other fields on the first screen like a comment box, you can also show the answer on the check screen.
+If you add additional fields, then you can also show the answers on the check screen alongside the file.

-The file uploading works exactly the same with and without JavaScript.

-When there's an error, use the GOV.UK Design System [Error Summary](https://design-system.service.gov.uk/components/error-summary/) and [Error Message](https://design-system.service.gov.uk/components/error-message/) components.

-Use the [file input error messages](https://design-system.service.gov.uk/components/file-upload/#error-messages) from the GOV.UK Design System.

 ## Known gaps